JohannesVod/QuickBPE/README.md

 I implemented a linear time algorithm explained on the wikipedia article for [Re-Pair](https://en.wikipedia.org/wiki/Re-Pair).
 The training takes about 2 minutes on ~100 MB of text, which seems to be decent.
 But there is probably still a lot of improvement that can be done.
 Also the encode function is much slower than the encode_ordinary function if the special tokens are distributed evenly because of the splitting.
 The only way to fix this as far as i can see is to reimplement this specific function in c++ as well.

 # Operating systems
 Right now only linux is supported.
-Windows might work as well, but not tested that much.
+Windows works as well, but the training might be slower.

 # Quickstart
 You can use the repo in the same way as the MinBPE repo.
 Make sure to use RegexTokenizerFast and encode_ordinary (the encode function is not as fast sometimes, but still faster than the python version)